kw7oe/jekyll-personal-website/_posts/2018-12-01-advent-of-code-2018-day-1-part-2.md

 ---
 layout: post
-title: 'Advent of Code 2018: Day 1 Part 2'
+title: 'Advent of Code 2018: Day 1 Part 2, How I improve my solution by 34x faster'
 date: 2018-12-01 22:10 +0800
 categories: AOC Elixir
 ---

 In the [previous post][1], we had briefly discuss about the solution of Part 1.
 It is fairly straightforward.
-I thought Part 2 will going to be easy to.
+I thought Part 2 is going to be easy too.
 But man, I was wrong.
 It is a bit tricky.

 **My initial solution takes around 17 seconds to compute the answer**.
-Thanks to some knowledge on Data Strucutre, I manage to **improve it by 42x**.
-The second solution solves the puzzle in just **0.5 seconds**.
+I **made it 34x faster** by changing the data structure.
+In the end, the improved solution solves the puzzle in just **0.5 seconds**.

-_Code is available at [GitHub][2]._
+_Code is available at [GitHub][2].
+For those who just want to know how the solution improved by 34x faster, see [here][3]._

+Okay, that's the end of some irrelavant stuff.
+Let's jump straight to the puzzle of Part 2.

 ## Part 2